EverCabarcas/SoutherCodeTest/README.md

 ```bash
 docker-compose up --build
 ```
+> docker-compose.yml also use the .env remember to change according to your enviroments if needed.
 Be sure have docker install in your machine https://docs.docker.com/engine/install/

 ### Linting and Formatting